When we talk about the rules for cleaning out a closet the first thing we do is panic and a myriad of paralyzing thoughts run through our heads.

 Each time you touch an item you should be able to decide if you love it within just a few seconds.
 If you do, put it back in your closet (or set it in a clothes basket labeled KEEP).
 If you don’t put it in the donate pile.
 If, however, you touch an item and cannot immediately say you love it or hate it, then stop.

-As you ask yourself each question be quick.
-If it’s yes move on to the next question.
-If it’s no, put it into the toss or donate box and move on to the next item.
-Don’t overthink thigs.
-Make a decision and move on.
+As you ask yourself each question and be quick about it.
+If it’s yes (meaning a positive response such as it feels nice or is in good shape) move on to the next question.
+If it’s no, (meaning you hate the look, it has a snag, you are not loving the way it hangs around your hips) put it into the toss or donate or the give-away box and move on to the next item.

 Rule #3.
 Remove the Duplicates

 This is something I found when I did my very first closet declutter.
 I had a few duplicates of some of the shirts that were in there.
+Now when I say duplicates I am talking about the same style but a different print or color.
 The problem was I didn’t LOVE this shirt.
-It didn’t fit quite right so it was never my first stop when getting ready in the morning.
-I am not sure why I bought more than one of them but it was worse than that…I had 3.
+It didn’t fit quite right.
+The sleeves were too short or it was too tight in the waste and that meant it was never my first stop when getting ready in the morning.

 Rule #4.
 Keep Out What You Have Room For

-If you live in an area with 4 very distinct seasons, it may not be possible for you to keep all those clothes in your closet at all times.
+If you live in an area with 4 very distinct seasons, it may not be possible for you to keep all of those clothes in your closet at all times.
 Try to be realistic here and only keep what you can comfortably house.

 Remember, less is more when it comes to a closet and our clothes.